wp-plugins/child-theme-configurator/readme.txt

 == Description ==

-Created by Lilaea Media, the team that brought you IntelliWidget, the Child Theme Configurator provides a new approach to WordPress stylesheets.
-The Child Theme Configurator lets you identify and override only the Parent Theme style attributes you want to change.
+Child Theme Configurator is a fast and easy to use CSS editor that allows you to customize your themes way beyond the Customizer.
+The Child Theme Configurator lets you identify and override only the Parent Theme CSS attributes you want to change.
 It gives you unlimited control over your WordPress look and feel while leaving your Parent Theme untouched.

 = Take Control of Your Child Themes =

 https://www.youtube.com/watch?v=53M7RVxDYEY

-The Child Theme Configurator parses and indexes a Theme's stylesheet so that every media query, selector, rule and value are at your fingertips.
+The Child Theme Configurator parses and indexes a Theme's stylesheets so that every CSS media query, selector, rule and value are at your fingertips.
 Second, it shows you how each change you make will look before you commit it to the Child Theme.
 Finally, it saves your work so that you can fine-tune your Child Theme without the risk of losing your edits.

 You can create any number of Child Themes from any existing Parent Theme.
 The Child Theme Configurator lets you choose from your installed themes (even existing Child Themes) and save the results in your Themes directory.